Skip to content

 Index Routes

-Any index.vue file will generate an empty path (similar to index.html files):
+Any index.vue (must be all lowercase) file will generate an empty path (similar to index.html files):

 • src/pages/index.vue: generates a / route